FLAIROx/IFG/README.md

     <img src="IFG_code.gif" alt="Your Company Logo" style="max-width: 50%; height: auto; margin-bottom: 20px;">
 </div>

+# The Simple Idea
+Although this code base contains a lot of code due to supporting multiple datasets, baselines, evaluation metrics and multiple backends, as well both chat and base models, our method remains very simple.
+We invite the reader to to look at the [function here](https://github.com/FLAIROx/IFG/blob/2fb4f6f9c8ec479a8bf4e6815f0b0a981b6f2654/unstructured_tasks/inference/rlhf_response_generation_utils.py#L153) which implements the core of our method
 # Replicating Experiments
 All instructions here assume you run commands from the root directory of the repository.
 All code was tested on python3.11.